March 8 2023

 Can I appeal the decision?

-Applicants agree not to communicate with members of the evaluation committee or the Conseil’s Board of Directors about the management or evaluation of their application, or about decisions related to their application.
+In addition, organizations, collectives, artists and their representatives agree at all times not to communicate with members of the evaluation committees or members of the Conseil’s Board of Directors in any matter relating to the management, evaluation or decisions related to their application.

 Payment